chris-wood/draft-unreliable-ohttp/draft-wood-ohai-unreliable-ohttp.md

 In some privacy-preserving data collection systems such as {{STAR}}, it is important that client reports containing their individual measurements are separated from any client identifying information, including their IP address.
-A protocol like the {{STAR}} proposal, which otherwise enforces privacy through filtering for heavy-hitters in the report data, can use OHTTP to send client reports to achieve this.
+Systems like {{STAR}}, which otherwise enforce privacy through filtering for heavy-hitters in the report data, can use OHTTP to send client reports to achieve this separation.

 However, OHTTP normally requires the Oblivious Gateway Resource produce an encrypted acknowledgement for every client report.
 Depending on the implementation